SungHoHong2/DPDK-Experiment/helloworld/README.md

 ===****Initial memory for socket 0
 ===****Initial memory for socket 0
-===****Initial memory for socket 0 hello from core 1
+===****Initial memory for socket 0

+default is master core 0
+hello from slave core 1
-hello from core 2
+hello from slave core 2
-hello from core 3
+hello from slave core 3
-hello from core 4
+hello from slave core 4
-hello from core 5
+hello from slave core 5
-hello from core 6
+hello from slave core 6
-hello from core 7
+hello from slave core 7
-hello from core 0
+hello from master core 0
 ```

 > the master core id is always zero and initiated at the very last